Skyshader77/Lacryma-Hydra/penultimate.typ

 Molochian horse archers scoured the desolate wasteland ahead of the main army.
 Crows flew overhead.
 The air was ripe with smoke and blood.
 In the distance she glimpsed the glistening domes of the Palace Complex.
 The shield wall advanced at a slow pace, carefully inspecting every debris for signs of the enemy.
 At most, they found scattered limbs and scorched skulls.

 The pretext she gave was to find the Emperor.
 As a Purpleborn, she could let the fate of her own brother hang in uncertainty.
 Livia had to give the pretense of effort in determining his condition.
 Livia had to resist the temptation of rushing outside barefooted.
 She had to know.
 She had to ascertain her triumph.
-The probability of Alexander surviving years' worth of concentrated Medean fire was infinitesimal.
+The probability of Sixtus surviving years' worth of concentrated Medean fire was infinitesimal.

 She could not believe that the execution of her designs had not dented Thanatopolis itself.
 The populace witnessed the once in a century firestorm from the shores ten imperial miles away.
 The official pamphlets and decrees only mentioned disposing of aging stockpiles of Medean Empire.
 Livia's face curled into a smile.
 It was quite the irony that she would attain her greatest victory without using any magic.
 Claradore had been right.
 There was no Second Age of Magic.

 One of the Molochian horse archers shouted something.
 The rest of the foederati brandished their bows.
 Livia slide the litter's door.

-What remained of Alexander laid before her eyes.
+What remained of Sixtus laid before her eyes.
 The slaves carrying her litter yelped, causing the vehicle to list rightwards.
 Livia hung to the handles of the litter to stop herself from falling.
-The only thing she recognized in Alexander was his crimson eye still radiating zealotry.
+The only thing she recognized in Sixtus was his crimson eye still radiating zealotry.
 It was almost miraculous that his eye remained intact.
 He had become an amalgam of burned bones and flesh, clutching what was left of his intestines.
 Crows and vultures pecked at his skull. _He lives,_ thought Livia.

 The Giant glared at her.
 His skull gritted his ashes ridden teeth.
 Livia was aware that he aspired to cast an incantation.
 But with what vigor?
 The man still lived on the energy of sheer piousness and hatred.

 Ordogan lunged at the monstrosity.
 With his ceremonial blade, he struck the Giant's skull.
 A horrible sound ensued.
-Light vanished from Alexander's eye.
+Light vanished from Sixtus's eye.
 It was done.
 The Giants were no more.

 "What is to be done with the corpse?" asked an Excubitore.